 - Communication: to communicate with you in the event that any services requested are unavailable or if there is a query or problem with your requests;

-- Analysis: to track and analyse activity on our website and to understand the interests and views of our Clients and Consultants; and
+- Analysis: to track and analyse activity on our website and to understand the interests and views of our Clients and Experts; and

 - Getting to Know You: to create an individual profile for you so that we can enhance your user experience, to understand and respect your preferences.

 The legal basis for the collection and processing of your personal data is: